 How To Make Creamy Chicken Soup

-• Use frozen veggies.
-We recommend frozen peas, frozen broccoli, and frozen corn (as opposed to canned or fresh) for the best texture and flavor.
-The timing of this recipe depends on frozen vegetables.
+• Use frozen peas, broccoli, and corn for the best feel and flavor.

 Process shots-- images of the flour and broth being added into the pot